material-motion/material-motion/concepts/patterns.md

     }
     element.addIntention(behavior)

 In this example, `CustomBehavior` represents the concept of Intention.
-The `animate` function can be executed by a separate system.
+The `animate` function is likely executed by a separate system.

 Many Intentions can be attached to a given target.